yugabyte/yugabyte-db/docs/content/index.md

 ### Multi-model
 YugaByte can be used to model multiple different data workloads such as flexible schema, time-series, key-value.
 The first 2 models are best built using CQL while the last one lends itself to the Redis command library.

-### Multi-cloud
+### Cloud-native
-YugaByte is inspired by [Google Cloud Spanner](https://cloud.google.com/spanner/) from an architectural standpoint but instead of using proprietary infrastructure (such as TrueTime) that Spanner uses, YugaByte is built to run on commodity infrastructure.
+YugaByte is inspired by [Google Cloud Spanner](https://cloud.google.com/spanner/) from an architectural standpoint but instead of using proprietary infrastructure (such as TrueTime) that Spanner uses, YugaByte is built to run on commodity infrastructure while still remaining decoupled from the exact cloud platform.
 In other words, there is no cloud lock-in with YugaByte and it can be run on any of the public clouds or an on-premises/private datacenter.

 ## Key benefits